 - People whose health insurance does not cover vaccinations

-- Children (6 months to 18 years) who are on BadgerCare, or who are Native American or Alaskan Native
+- Children (6 months to 18 years) who are on BadgerCare, who are eligible for BadgerCare, or who are Native American or Alaskan Native